mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.0-2023/docs/setup-aws-instance.md

 ```
 For using [nvidia-original implementation](https://github.com/mlcommons/ck/tree/main/cm-mlops/script/reproduce-mlperf-inference-nvidia) tar files for cuDNN and TensorRT are needed to be downloaded locally from Nvidia website and copied to the AWS instance similar to the above command.

-Once all the required files are copied over, login to the instance and follow the individual benchmark instructions from the README files fiven [here](./)
+Once all the required files are copied over, login to the instance and follow the individual benchmark instructions from the README files given [here](./)